 - Dampen or iron your leaves before you adhere them so they become more malleable.

 - Let the Mod Podge become very tacky to the touch before applying the leaves.
 Also, if needed pull off the plastic veins on faux leaves to help them lay better.
 (The leaves used in this craft don’t have a plastic spine)

 - Use your fingers.
 It helps when trying to mold the leaf around the jar.

 - You shouldn’t need to but if you’re concerned about falling leaves, spray the jar with a clear varnish, when you’re done to seal it.

-- Don't use Ball mason jars, the ridges on them won't allow the leaves to lay flat.
+- I don’t like to use Ball mason jars for this craft- the ridges on them won’t allow the leaves to lay flat.
 This is why I chose a plain jar from the dollar store.

 An alternative option to Mod Podge is hot glue.
 See how we used it here below: